-- If you are using Smart Licensing, then you get one trial of each type per Meeting Management deployment, shared between all the connected clusters.
+Note: You get one trial of each type per Meeting Management deployment, shared between all the connected clusters.
 You cannot get a new trial by moving a cluster to a new Meeting Management deployment, as Meeting Management will not offer a trial if any of the connected clusters have previously been connected to a Meeting Management instance during a trial of the same type.
-Also, you cannot get a new trial by adding a new cluster that was not connected during the first trial. - If you are using traditional licensing, then you can get one trial of each type per cluster.
+Also, you cannot get a new trial by adding a new cluster that was not connected during the first trial.